secretstartups/handbook/customer-success/tam/onboarding/index.html.md

 #### Time to Engage

+Goal: 14 days.
 Time to Engage is calculated by taking the days between Salesforce's `Original Contract Date` and subtracting the date of the first Timeline call or meeting entry.
 Example: Original Contract Date is 2020-01-01 and the first call was 2020-01-12, then it would be 11 days.
 - Required TAM action: log the first Timeline entry (Call or Meeting)

 #### Time to First Value

-Time to First Value is calculated by taking the `Original Contract Date` and subtracting `First Value Date`, which is a manual input on the customer's Attributes section of the C360.
+Goal: 30 days Time to First Value is calculated by taking the `Original Contract Date` and subtracting `First Value Date`, which is a manual input on the customer's Attributes section of the C360.
 - Required TAM action: update the `First Value Date`

 #### Time to Onboard

-Time to Onboard is the difference between `Original Contract Date` and the date the Onboarding CTA is closed.
+Goal: 45 days Time to Onboard is the difference between `Original Contract Date` and the date the Onboarding CTA is closed.
 For example, the `Original Contract Date` is 2020-08-15 and the Onboarding CTA was closed on 2020-09-20, the Time to Onboard would be 36 days.
 - Required TAM action: Close the Onboarding CTA